All Episodes

 Did you have a job?

-The only people that could probably remember what happened is the World War II vets who had spent a long time saving for a trip to their memorial in Washington, and President Obama told him they couldn't visit.
+The only people that could probably remember what happened is the World War II vets who had spent a long time saving for a trip to their memorial in Washington, and President Obama told them they couldn't visit.

-And he turned the space over to a rally for pro illegal immigrant activists.
+And he turned the space over to a rally for pro-illegal immigrant activists.

-Well, the World War II vets couldn't show.
+While the World War II vets couldn't show.

 Aside of that, can any of you tell me what the government shutdown did to you?